Rosomak (Wolverine) wheeled armored vehicle

 An audit in 2012 revealed a number of instances of negligence in carrying out the project by Polish investors, including too many changes in specifications and delivery schedule, inefficient execution of offset requirements from contractors, inept construction of non-hedging contracts adequately the interests of the investor.
 One of the biggest problems was the lack of a license agreement AMP from the offset, which put into question the continued production of transporter.

-In July 2013 it has been extended by 10 years the license to produce Rosomak the company Patria Land Service.
+In July 2013 was extended by 10 years the license to produce Rosomak the company Patria Land Service.
 On July 3, 2015.
 Prime Minister Ewa Kopacz with the Prime Minister of Slovakia Robert Fico signed an agreement for the supply of Slovakia in 3 years 30 Rosomak, in the variant Scipio, developed in cooperation with the Slovak company EVPÚ.

 At the end of 2005 there was a gradual (though not total) Polonization of Rosomaks production.
 The first copy produced in Poland was presented 14 December 2005.
 Modules chassis (frame powertrain) originally were produced in Finland, since mid-2007.
 The company Komas Sp. z oo in Janow Lubelski belongs to the Finnish Komas Oy.